aplteam/MarkAPL/Files/MarkAPL.md

 * Assigning ID names, class names and attributes to certain elements as in:\
   `{#foo .my_class .another_class style="display:none;" target="_blank"}`\
-  is implemented for most but not all elements.
+  is implemented for most though not all elements.
 This idea was taken from Markdown Extra but with a slightly different syntax, and with good reason.

   See [Special attributes](#) for details.